raystack/raccoon/docs/docs/guides/troubleshooting.md

 ## Backpressure

 You might see the `event_processing_duration_milliseconds` keeps on increasing and `batch_idle_in_channel_milliseconds` is in constant high value.
-In that case, Raccoon might get backpressure from the publisher.
+In that case, Raccoon might get back-pressure from the publisher.
 If that happens, you can check the publisher, or you need to tune the publisher configuration on Raccoon.